 This joyful news deserves to be celebrated.
-But we must also continue to fight for justice – for the dozens of women who remain in prison in El Salvador, and for all of the women around the world facing death, imprisonment and irreversible psychological damage as a result of extreme abortion laws.
+But we must also continue to fight for justice.
+Justice for the dozens of women who remain in prison in El Salvador, and for all of the women around the world facing death, imprisonment and irreversible psychological damage as a result of extreme abortion laws.

 Imelda’s attorney, Ana Martínez, said: “This vulnerable young woman survived sexual violence only to be pursued for a crime she did not commit.
 Imelda goes home to her family today and will finally be able to meet her daughter and attempt to rebuild her life.
 We wish the same, and soon, for the women still jailed for obstetric emergencies.
 The women of El Salvador deserve better.”

 I live in Mexico, and every day one woman is reported to the authorities for having an abortion.
 Every single day!
 In the past 10 years there have been 228 women sentenced, 83 in pre-trial detention and 53 in formal imprisonment.
-Mexico’s sanctions for having an abortion depend on the state penal code but vary from 15 days up to 6 years in jail and fines that go from 20 up to 300 times the national minimum wage.
+Mexico’s sanctions for abortion depend on the state penal code, but vary from 15 days up to 6 years in jail.
+Fines go from 20 to 300 times the national minimum wage.

 Sometimes people ask me, how will one blog post make a difference?
 This week, Imelda Cortez’s victory answers that question.

 Our voices matter, our voices have an impact on society, and our voices really can help to change the world.
 I invite you to join me in using yours!